snowskeleton/Resumes/resume.md

 - Developed Javascript browser extension for assigning jobs to agents in queue
 - Developed AutoHotkey scripts to automate lengthy tasks with IBM Mainframes
-- Configured fiber routes to customer addresses through mainframe interface
+- Mapped and configured fiber routes for residential installations via mainframe interfaces
 - Coordinated process changes with hybrid team